Azure/bicep-types-az/generated/relay/microsoft.relay/2021-11-01/types.md

 * **defaultAction**: 'Allow' | 'Deny' | string: Default Action for Network Rule Set
 * **ipRules**: [NWRuleSetIpRules](#nwrulesetiprules)[]: List of IpRules
 * **publicNetworkAccess**: 'Disabled' | 'Enabled' | 'SecuredByPerimeter' | string: This determines if traffic is allowed over public network.
 By default it is enabled
+* **trustedServiceAccessEnabled**: bool: Value that indicates whether Trusted Service Access is Enabled or not.

 ## NWRuleSetIpRules
 ### Properties